This recipe for grilled lobster tails is classy, elegant, and so simple. Bonus – this indulgent dish is ready in under 30 minutes.

 What To Serve With Lobster TailsPrint

 This recipe for grilled lobster tails is classy, elegant and so simple.
-Bonus – this indulgent dish is ready in under 30 minutes.
+Watch the video in the post above for how to cut the lobster tails.

 - 4 lobster tails, 4 – 6 oz.